Every day at the Right Question Institute (RQI) we hear stories that teach us over and over about the importance of asking questions.

 Finally, Quiles uses the QFT as a way to generate authentic topics for conversation in the target language, just as you would do with questions in real life.
 She writes, “The question is simply the starting point for a discussion in the target language using vocabulary and appropriate grammar.
 Communication is the goal, vocabulary and grammar are the means to the end.
 The QFT can help guide student curiosity, eliciting something they want to talk about.”

 These are just some of the ways world language teachers are using student questions in their classroom.
-Click here to read on about Challenge #2: Making the sophisticated language knowledge needed for the QFT process accessible to students at varying levels of proficiency.
+Click here to read on about how teachers are making the QFT accessible to learners at different levels of language proficiency.

 We are still learning about the use of the QFT in the language classroom from educators in the field and would love to hear from you!
 Please send us at email at email@example.com if you have an example you’d like to share.